 Change management methodologies are designed to facilitate the process of implementing organizational changes effectively.
-However, a lot of traditional change management approaches tend to be too rigid and waterfall-like, hindering organizations from embracing agility.
+However, a lot of traditional change management approaches tend to be too rigid and waterfall-like, hindering organizations from embracing agility and adapting to a required change.
 Despite the fact that most organisations are using agile methodology to implement change, methodologies have not kept up to date.

 Waterfall vs. Agile: The Need for Change